khrome83/khrome.dev/posts/html-elements-with-flex-box-quirks.md

 title: HTML Elements with Flex-box Quirks
 published: true
 date: 2019-07-08
 description: Flex-box is almost 10 years old, but some quirks still exist.
 Here are several elements to avoid using with flex-box.
 cover_image: https://khrome.dev/image/**HTML**%20Elements%20with%20Flex-box%20**Quirks**%20%F0%9F%93%A6%F0%9F%93%A6%F0%9F%93%A6.png?theme=royal-blue&md=1&pattern=squares&screen=cover-image&undraw=code-typing
-tags: ["frontend", "html", "css", "flexbox"]
+tags:
+- frontend
+- html
+- css
+- flexbox
 series: false
 canonical_url: false
+release_date: 2019-07-08

 ---
 I have interviewed many frontend developers.
 One of the methods I have used during the candidate screening process is to give a CSS pair programming exam.
 The exam allowed my team to have an accurate way to rule out candidates that did not have strong HTML and CSS knowledge.
-Given that one of the current trends in the industry is to focus on frameworks, I find that knowledge of basic web fundamentals is lacking.
+Given that one of the current trends in the industry is to focus on frameworks, I find that the understanding of basic web fundamentals is lacking.
 Attention to detail is always an issue with young developers as well.

 The setup for the interview was simple - the interviewing candidate would start a phone conversation with the interviewer.
 We would give them a collaborative link to a CodePen.
 After a few minutes of explanation of what we were expecting, they would start coding.